The European market potential for software development services

 Czechia struggles to fill IT vacancies

-Czechia is another well-known software development nearshoring destination in Central and Eastern Europe.
+Czechia is another well-known software development nearshoring destination in CEE.
 Renowned IT brands like Avast, AVG and Socialbakers were founded there.
-In 2019, the Czech software industry was projected to grow from €1 billion in 2018 to €1.1 billion in 2021.
-This represents an average annual growth of 2.9%.
-The more than 100,000 Czech software developers are rated as the number 6 highest quality in the world, just 0.3% behind Poland.
-The country also has the highest number of tech-related start-ups in the region.
+In 2019, the Czech software industry was projected to grow from €1 billion in 2018 to €1.1 billion in 2021, at an average annual rate of 2.9%.
+The more than 100,000 Czech software developers are rated as the 6th highest quality in the world, just 0.3% behind Poland.

 - Select your target market not only based on size but also by looking at factors such as cultural similarities, historical ties and shared languages.